-It’s probably one of the least debated facts in the web design sphere that speed is important.
-Research has shown that it influences everything from bounce rate over user satisfaction to conversions and revenue.
+It’s probably one of the least debated facts in the web design sphere that page loading speed matters.

 If your site is slow, visitors will not stick around.
 Period.
-Plus, because users care, search engines also do and factor your page loading speed into their rankings.
+Plus, search engines will punish you in their rankings.
 For that reason, it’s paramount that you invest in making your site as fast as possible.

 How?
 The articles below will put you on the right track: